kidder514/justJoking/README.md

 - help page
 - terms and condition page
 - version number add to setting page.
+- something might be wrong in post and user create time, we should use a global utc time.

 ### Features in release 1.1.0
 - search Page